Pransh013/JS-Interview-Questions/Custom_Map_Function/ReadME.md

   console.log(squaredNumbers); // Output: [1, 4, 9, 16]
   ```

 - Here `customMap` takes two parameters: the array nums and a callback function that squares each number.
 The output is identical to using the native map function but the way we are using it is not.
-So to achieve identical behaviour we can add it to **array prototype**
+So to achieve identical behaviour we can add it to **array prototype.**

 ### Adding Custom Map to Array.prototype